ahmedarif193/ymir-project/README.md

 # Ymir: Advanced Container Management Daemon for OpenWRT

 Ymir is an innovative project designed to provide a comprehensive and lightweight daemon, written in C++, for the efficient management of Linux Containers (LXC) on embedded devices.
-Inspired by the capabilities of LXCD, Ymir elevates container management to a new level, making it fully compliant with TR157 specifications for optimal operation in embedded systems.
+Ymir elevates container management to a new level, making it fully compliant with TR157 specifications for optimal operation in embedded systems.

 ## Key Features of Ymir: